Nineteenth Street Baptist Church (Washington, D.C.): History

 Sampson White, who had begun to organize a smaller group of black worshipers not from the First Baptist Church, secured recognition from leading white and black Baptists of Baltimore to establish a church.
 The original members of White's group included his wife, William Bush, Eliza Bush, Lavinia Perry and Emily Coke.
 With recognition secured, Sampson White's small group received into their body all of the black members of the First Baptist Church currently worshipping at the 19th and I Streets location.
 With the addition of these members, the membership swelled to a number ten times the size of White's original group.
 With the new members being in possession of the property at 19th and I Streets—an assertion that would be challenged for some years—the First Colored Baptist Church of Washington, D.C., was established in 1839 with Sampson White serving as its first pastor.

 The congregation eventually purchased the property on the southwest corner of 19th and I Streets, N.W.
 Soon after its founding, the church was admitted to the Philadelphia Baptist Association in October 1840.
 From 1839 to 1882, the church experienced rapid development including the organization of a Board of Deacons, a Board of Trustees, the Missionary Society, the Christian Mite Society, the Senior Choir, the Sunday School and the formulation of the church's Rules of Decorum.
 In 1867, the American Baptist Home Mission Society used the basement of the church to offer courses to freedmen interested in entering the Baptist ministry.
 The program would eventually become the Wayland Seminary.
 On November 16, 1870, the church received its charter and was incorporated as the Nineteenth Street Baptist Church.
 A new edifice would be erected in 1871 and serve as the worship site for over a century.

-On January 26, 1975, the church moved to a former Jewish synagogue at its current location on 16th Street.
+On January 26, 1975, the church moved to the former Bnai Israel Jewish synagogue at its current location on 16th Street.